 Understanding Bid Protests

 In construction law, protesting a bid is a legal procedure that allows a bidder to appeal his/rejection and/or protest the bid award to another bidder.
 In other words, bidders attempt to appeal their rejection through legal procedures.
 In the construction field, bid protests have many benefits.
 Some of these include:

 - Ensuring that public buildings are safely and soundly

 - Preventing public funds from being misused, mismanaged or wasted

 - Maintaining a fair construction bidding process in which all construction companies/professionals are able to actively participate under ethical conditions

 - Stimulating healthy and productive competition among construction companies/professionals to assist the economy

 - Eliminating fraud, favoritism, corruption, abuse of privacy and other forms of unethical behavior when awarding bids

 Bid protests play a significant role in our society.
 They are not just a part of the construction industry, but they may have serious effects on common citizens.
 Consider, for example, the lasting implications of a construction project that is awarded to a bidder who is not as qualified or experienced in a certain area.
 This construction project, perhaps a building, may not be built in a proper manner.
 Poor leadership and oversight may contribute to construction defects.
 Construction defects may cause catastrophic injuries and fatalities among everyday people.
 A construction defect attorney can help you prove this.

 Governmental Bid Protests

 Further, bid protests are also necessary when government contracts are not awarded fairly.
 Just as parties involved in the construction field are required to adhere to high standards of care, governments must also act ethically and soundly when awarding (or rejecting) bidders.
-A Gainesville attorney can help you navigate the governmental sector when you believe that a bid was awarded in error or misjudgement.
+A Gainesville attorney can help you navigate the governmental sector when you believe that a bid was awarded in error or misjudgment.

 Legal Representation Is Necessary

 Whether it be against a construction project or a governing agency, it is best to contact a construction law attorney for assistance with bid protests.
 Here’s what expert legal representation can provide you:

 - Understanding of contracts, including complex legal jargon and confusing numerical data/percentages

 - A thorough investigation of the case